-Recent rule changes implemented by the UK Financial Conduct Authority (FCA) require CoinCorner users in the United Kingdom to classify themselves as one of three 'investor types'.
+Recent rule changes implemented by the UK Financial Conduct Authority (FCA) require CoinCorner users in the United Kingdom to classify themselves as one of two 'investor types'.
 Existing UK users will be asked to do this upon their first login after the changes go live, and new users will be asked to do this as part of the registration process.

 Below is more information on how the FCA defines each of the 'investor types' so users can more confidently complete this step and classify themselves.